2/19/2025

 CFO

-Yeah, let me take the first question on SAS ARPU.
-And, you know, if you zoom out and think about the scale of our ARR, a little bit of movement on revenue can have an impact on ARPU.
+Yeah, let me take the first question on SaaS ARPU.
+And, you know, if you zoom out and think about the scale of our ARR, you know, a little bit of movement on revenue can have an impact on ARPU.
 So I would say we're kind of in the same zone.
-So I feel a healthy zone.
-There's nothing specific about the quarter and just keep that scale in mind.
-And then in terms of same store sales, you know, Q4, we saw a little bit of improvement.
-And so you can see GPV per location was down, you know, 1%.
-And so that was what really drove Q4.
-And, you know, heading into the year in Q1, obviously the fires, the storms that hit the country, and Leap year, believe it or not, played a role last year that won't play a role this year.
-So all that combined, you'll see a bigger decline in Q1 than you saw in Q4.
-But generally speaking, you know, GPV per location stays in a narrow band and we feel no reason to believe that will be different in 2025.
+So I feel, you know, healthy zone and feel there's nothing specific about the quarter and just keep that scale in mind.
+And then in terms of same-source sales, Q4, we saw a little bit of improvement, and so you can see GPV per location was down 1%, and so that was what really drove Q4.
+And heading into the year in Q1, obviously the fires, the storms that hit the country, and leap year, believe it or not, played a role last year that won't play a role this year, so all that combined you'll see a bigger decline in Q1 than you saw in Q4.
+But generally speaking, you know, GPD per location stays in a narrow band, and we feel no reason to believe that will be different in 2025.
+Awesome.

 speaker